Runopt/Runopt-docs/docs/core-product/real-estate-feasibility-analysis.md

     ![Core product Upload file](/img/screenshots/core-product-draw-building.png)

-    - Once done, click the 'Submit the Building' button.
+3. Once done, click the 'Submit the Building' button.

-    - Next, click on the 'Parking' Button on the sidebar to open the Parking Specifications panel.
+4. Next, click on the 'Parking' Button on the sidebar to open the Parking Specifications panel.
 Enter the number of parking lots.
 Save Specifications.

     ![Core product Upload file](/img/screenshots/core-product-add-parking.png)

-    - Finally, under the Run tab on the sidebar, click on the 'Run Stage 1 - building placement' button for the first optimization.
+5. Finally, under the Run tab on the sidebar, click on the 'Run Stage 1 - building placement' button for the first optimization.
 This will take a 1-2 mins.
 In the meantime, enjoy reading the fun buiding up process.

     ![Core product Upload file](/img/screenshots/core-product-optimization-process.png)

-    - The complete site optimization for the building placement with total project cost that includes Earthworks and Retaining wall costs.
+    - This is the complete site optimization for the building placement with total project cost that includes Earthworks and Retaining wall costs.

    ![Core product Upload file](/img/screenshots/core-product-complete-site-optimization.png)